HyeonSoo-Jeon/Purple_Post/README.md

 * can see user's nickname
 * If press Writing button, move write post page
 * If press My Writing button, can see only post written by user
-* IF press Send Opinion button, cna sent email to ME!
+* IF press Send Opinion button, cna sent email to ME!🙋‍♂️🙋‍♂️
 * If press Log Out button, user is logged out
 * If user clicks the cancel membership button, the user's information is deleted from Firebase.